-The particulars of TUPE are a little dense, which is why we’re sifting through them for you.
-If you’ve been unfairly dismissed at work, or are facing a legal claim from a member of staff, this knowledge will go a long way to deciding your course of action…
+The particulars of TUPE are a little dense, which is why we are able to sift through them for you.
+If you’ve been unfairly dismissed at work, or are facing a legal claim from a member of staff following a transfer, this knowledge will go a long way to deciding your course of action…

 What does TUPE stand for?

 It applies to mergers and acquisitions, when multiple companies form a single entity, as well as instances where employees are replaced by outsourced service providers.
-The TUPE transfer, as it’s known, safeguards the individual’s rights and benefits – specifically their salary, contractual perks, sick/holiday allowance and notice periods.
+The TUPE transfer, as it is known, safeguards the individual’s rights and benefits – specifically their salary, contractual perks, sick/holiday allowance and notice periods.

-A TUPE agreement also covers grounds for dismissal i.e. new employers can’t sack existing staff for no reason.
-The worker is thus protected, without any severe upheaval around TUPE and redundancy.
+The TUPE Regulations also cover grounds for dismissal i.e. new employers can’t sack existing staff for a transfer related reason.
+The worker is thus protected, without any severe upheaval following a TUPE transfer.

 Protecting employee rights

-As an employee, you have a right to appeal if you believe that you have been unfairly dismissed.
-Under TUPE employment law, your contract shouldn’t be subject to any uncertainty during business transfers; in the event that this is breached, you should seek professional advice.
+As an employee, you have a right to appeal internally if you believe that you have been unfairly dismissed.
+Under TUPE employment law, your contract shouldn’t be changed during business transfers; in the event that this is breached, you should seek professional advice.

 Davies and Partners can help you determine whether you have grounds for a TUPE claim, as well as supporting you throughout the appeal should you choose to proceed with your case.